oblador/react-native-vector-icons/apps/icon-explorer/src/content/docs/icon-sets.md

-export const title = 'Icon Sets';
+---
+title: Icon Sets
-export const description = 'Available icon sets in React Native Vector Icons';
+description: Available icon sets in React Native Vector Icons

-export const body = `
+---

 RNVI ships with a wide range of icon families.
 You can also [search NPM](https://www.npmjs.com/search?q=keywords%3Areact-native-vector-icons-icon) for third-party icon packages.